tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Explain to students that because machine learning algorithms can learn on their own, developers do not need to worry about coding for every scenario.

-  * For example, rather than creating a 500 line if-else decision structure to identify if a transaction is fraudulent and evaluating every price range and product category, a machine learning algorithm can review all of the account owner's transactions, classify and cluster them, and predict whether or not the most recent transaction is fraudulent.
+  * For example, rather than creating a 500 line if-else decision structure to identify if a transaction is fraudulent and evaluating every price range and product category, a machine learning algorithm can train itself by reviewing all of the account owner's historical transactions, classify and cluster them, and then predict whether or not the most recent transaction is fraudulent.

 * Emphasize that, in a nutshell, machine learning is about developing a statistical or algorithmic model of data that can be used automatically to make predictions or decisions about new data.